Operator algebras for higher rank analysis and their application to factorial languages: Higher rank graphs

 If we want a non-trivial rank two example, the only thing we need to pay attention to is not to have edges $e$ that interact with infinitely many other edges $f$ that have different colours from $e$.
 In Figure 2 we have such an example.

 More precisely, let $\{e_i\}$ be infinitely many bold edges received by $v$ and $\{f_i\}$ be infinitely many dotted edges received by $v$.
 Set the higher rank structure $e_i f_0 = f_i e_0$.
 Then for a fixed $i$ the set $\Lambda^{\min}(e_i, f_j)$ is empty unless $j = i$, for which it is of size one.
-Thus, the graph must be strong finitely aligned. \end{example}
+Thus by Proposition \ref{P:sca-graph} the graph is strong finitely aligned. \end{example}

 Our next goal is to show that the relation (CK) simplifies for strong finitely aligned higher rank graphs.
 To this end notice that the ideals $\J_F$ and $\I_F$ of $c_0(\La^{\un{0}})$ are generated by vertex projections $\delta_v$.
 By definition $\delta_v \in \J_F$ if and only if $v \La^{\bo{i}} \neq \emptyset$ for at least one $i\in F$, and $|v\La^{\bo{i}}| < \infty$ for all $i\in [N]$.
 On the other hand the requirement that $\sca{X_{\un{m}}(\La), \delta_v X_{\un{m}}(\La)} \subseteq \J_F$ for $\un{m} \perp F$ is equivalent to requiring that any path $\lambda \in \La$ with $d(\lambda) \perp F$ and $r(\lambda) = v$ satisfies $\delta_{s(\lambda)} \in \J_F$.
 Note that the former is automatic given the latter, when $\lambda = v$ is a vertex.
 We gather this information in the following definition.